-The Basics of pH
+What are The Basics of pH?

+The concept of pH was first introduced by Danish Chemist Soren Peter. pH is an acronym that stands for “power of hydrogen.”
+The “H” is capitalized because it symbolizes the element Hydrogen.
 PH is a scale that measures the acidity and alkalinity of a water solution.
 It runs on a range of 0 to 14, 7 being the balanced pH for water.
 Anything below 7 indicates that the water is acidic, and anything above 7 shows it is alkaline.

 What is the pH Scale?

-Acidity and alkalinity of water are measured with a pH scale.
+The acidity and alkalinity of water are measured with a pH scale.
 Usually, it ranges from 0 to 1 on the scale.
 Also, the pH scale measures the relative amount of free hydrogen and hydroxyl ions in water.

-Water containing a high amount of free hydrogen ion is considered acidic, and water containing hydroxyl ion is alkaline. pH is an indicator of the chemical content of water and, to a great extent, determines the water quality.
+Water containing a high amount of free hydrogen ions is considered acidic, and water containing hydroxyl ion is alkaline. pH is an indicator of the chemical content of water and, to a great extent, determines the water quality.